OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

  <img src="groot.jpg" width=250" height="250">
 </p>

 At the time of writing Unitree has been getting much press about its G1 humanoid robot which is to sell for US$16,000 (albeit, not available at the time of writing and unknown when it will be available) and has the following specifications:  super-flexibility to do any human work, weight 35-47kg,  and can run at about 7km/h.
-Again, availability is unknown but when the price point drops for this and similar robots, then perhaps in the future the PetitCat project can be applied to more interesting embodiments for your AI and AGI research.
+Again, availability is unknown but when the price point drops for this and similar robots, given a reasonable complexity level, then perhaps in the future the PetitCat project can be applied to more interesting embodiments for your AI and AGI research.

 <p align="center">
  <img src="g2.png" width=250" height="250">